Understand your enrolment into a company pension

 Your pension scheme or provider will tell you how tax relief works for you.
 In most cases, you have an annual allowance of £40,000 of benefits you can build up in pensions, including your employer’s contributions.

 Tax relief is subject to change and will depend on your individual circumstances.
 Tax rules and allowances may differ in Scotland and Wales.

 Once you're a member of a pension plan, you'll receive annual statements which give an indication of the kind of retirement income you could get for the amount of money you're paying in.

 This will be based on a few assumptions which will be explained in the annual statement, so you'll need to read through it carefully.

-Remember, the value of your pension can go down as well as up and you may get back less than you originally paid in.
+Remember, the value of your pension can go down as well as up and you may get back less than paid in.

 Your employer has to enrol all their eligible employees, but you can opt-out if you want to.